-I've been enjoying, "Java: The Good Parts" by Jim Waldo and just finished chapter 3: Exceptions.
+I've been enjoying, "Java: The Good Parts" by Jim Waldo and just finished chapter 3: "Exceptions."
 At the end of the chapter, Mr. Waldo takes a humorously firm stance against RuntimeExceptions.
-Quick review: checked exceptions have to be declared in the method signature and dealt with by the calling code; RuntimeExceptions don't.
 Indeed, RuntimeExceptions can be evilly misused.
 Yet I believe there is a time and a place for these exceptions.
-Knowing when to use them requires an understanding of who is at fault for a particular problem.
+Knowing when to use them requires an understanding of who is at fault for a particular problem, and whether the problem is recoverable or not.

 The following code sample bit me the other day: